isomerpages/moe-firsttoapayohpri/_curriculum/CCE/Sexuality Education (SEd).md

 #### Overview of First Toa Payoh Primary School’s Sexuality Education Programme for 2024

-4\.
-Sexuality Education is delivered in a holistic manner through the school curriculum.
+</li><li>Sexuality Education is delivered in a holistic manner through the school curriculum.
 The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
-You may click&nbsp;[here](https://go.gov.sg/moe-sexuality-education-scope)&nbsp;for more information on the scope of Sexuality Education in the school curriculum.
+You may click <a href="https://go.gov.sg/moe-sexuality-education-scope">here</a> for more information on the scope of Sexuality Education in the school curriculum.</li>

 5\.
 The subjects that incorporate topics on sexuality include:
 		<br>